President of the Church (LDS Church): Succession crisis

 In 1844, in jail awaiting trial for treason charges, Joseph Smith was killed by an armed mob.
 Hyrum Smith, his presumed successor, was killed in the same incident.
-Smith had not indisputably established who was next in line as successor to President of the Church.
+Smith had not indisputably established who was next in line as successor to the president of the church.
 Several claimants to the role of church president emerged during the succession crisis that ensued.

 Before a large meeting convened to discuss the succession in Nauvoo, Illinois, Sidney Rigdon, the senior surviving member of the church's First Presidency, argued there could be no successor to the deceased prophet and that he should be made the "Protector" of the church.
 Brigham Young opposed that reasoning and motion, as Smith had earlier recorded a revelation, which stated the Quorum of the Twelve Apostles was "equal in authority and power" to the First Presidency, so Young claimed that the leadership of the church fell to the Twelve Apostles.
 Most who were in attendance were persuaded that the Quorum of the Twelve Apostles should lead the church and Young was sustained as "the president of the quorum of the Twelve and first presidency of the church," thereby assuming leadership of the church.
-However, Young was not ordained President of the Church at the time.
+However, Young was not ordained president of the church at the time.

 Later developments

-On December 27, 1847, three-and-a-half years after Smith's death, Young was ordained the President of the Church.
+On December 27, 1847, three-and-a-half years after Smith's death, Young was ordained the president of the church.
 At the time, seniority was determined by the first date of ordination as an apostle.
 By that definition, Heber C. Kimball was the most senior.
-However, since he was called to the First Presidency, Orson Hyde, who was the next most senior apostle became the President of the Quorum.
-In 1869, Brigham Young changed the order of the seniority, placing Brigham Young Jr., who was the most recently called member of the Quorum, ahead of Joseph F. Smith.
+However, since he was called to the First Presidency, Orson Hyde, who was the next most senior apostle became the president of the Quorum of the Twelve.
+In 1869, Young changed the order of the seniority, placing Brigham Young Jr., who was the most recently called member of the Quorum, ahead of Joseph F. Smith.
 Smith had been in the Quorum longer, but Young Jr. had been an apostle longer.

 In 1875, Young changed the definition of seniority to be determined by the longest continuous term as an apostle.
-Since Orson Hyde and Orson Pratt had been temporarily removed from the apostleship during Nauvoo, they were removed from their position and placed in seniority, based on when they were reinstated as an apostle.
+Since Orson Hyde and Orson Pratt had been temporarily removed from the apostleship during the Nauvoo years, they were removed from their position and placed in seniority, based on when they were reinstated as an apostle.
 That gave John Taylor the highest seniority, since Kimball had died.

 When Young died in 1877, Taylor assumed leadership instead of Hyde.
 Wilford Woodruff, explained in 1879, "Elder Taylor is the oldest in Ordination and that is why he presides today."
 The First Presidency was dissolved, and the previous members were ordained as counselors to the Twelve.
 Other men were called to fill the vacancies in the Quorum.
 When Taylor died, the pattern changed, and the members of the First Presidency rejoined the Quorum based on their seniority.
-Two years later, Wilford Woodruff was ordained as President of the Church and Lorenzo Snow was the President of the Quorum.
+In 1889, Wilford Woodruff was ordained as church president and Lorenzo Snow was the president of the Quorum.